Who should use birth control?

 Get birth control from an OB-GYN in Northern California

-To receive birth control, or to discuss the different options available, use the Schedule Now button below to request an appointment with Dr. La Follette at our clinic in Greenbrae.
+To receive birth control, or to discuss the different options available, schedule an appointment with Dr. La Follette at our clinic in Greenbrae.
 We are now accepting new patients in Northern California, including: San Francisco, the East Bay, Napa, Marin County, Sonoma County and the surrounding areas.
+Call (415) 461-1949 to schedule your appointment today!